miclgael/air-quality-fs/README.md

 Error / Warning    | Solution
 ------------------ | ------------------------------------------------------
 `comma-space`      | Remove spaces between comma, location and AQI reading.
 `value-is-missing` | Provide an AQI reading for every location.
-`value-is-float`   | The AQI must be a valid integer (eg. `1`) or floating point integer (eg. `1.1`).
+There should be no empty lines in the file `value-is-float`   | The AQI must be a valid integer (eg. `1`) or floating point integer (eg. `1.1`).
 `no-location-name` | A location name should be provided for every line of the program.